Consistent higher order $\sigma(\mathcal{G} \,\mathcal{G}\rightarrow h)$, $\Gamma(h \rightarrow \mathcal{G} \,\mathcal{G})$ and $\Gamma(h \rightarrow \gamma \gamma)$ in geoSMEFT: SMEFT notation

 The SM Lagrangian notation and conventions are consistent with Refs.~\cite{Grzadkowski:2010es,Alonso:2013hga,Brivio:2017vri,Brivio:2017btx,Helset:2020yio,Brivio:2020onw}.
 The operators $\mathcal{Q}_i^{(d)}$ are labelled with a mass dimension $d$ superscript and multiply unknown Wilson coefficients $C_i^{(d)}$.
 For compact dimensionless notation we define $\tilde{C}^{(d)}_i \equiv C^{(d)}_i \bar{v}_T^{d-4}/\Lambda^{d-4}$.
 Here we have introduced $\bar{v}_T$ which is the minimum of the potential in the SMEFT taking into account the presence of higher dimensional operators \cite{Alonso:2013hga}.
 In this paper we generally use $\delta$ as notation to indicate a perturbation in the $1/\Lambda$ expansion in the SMEFT, while we use $\Delta$ to indicate a perturbation in the loop expansion.

 We use the Warsaw basis \cite{Grzadkowski:2010es} for $\mathcal{L}^{(6)}$ and otherwise Ref.~\cite{Helset:2020yio} for operator conventions.
+Due to strong constraints from low energy CP violating observables~\cite{Cirigliano_2016}, will restrict our study to CP even operators only.
 Our approach to next to leading order interactions in the SMEFT, in both the loop expansion and the operator expansion is fundamentally organized in the Geometric approach to the SMEFT (geoSMEFT).